mate-academy/sql_peoplebase/README.md

 9. Create a query that would return the years of birth and the years of death of everyone who has died.
 The columns should be aliased `b` and `d` respectively.

     ```postgresql
-    SELECT "Year of Birth" b, "Year of Death" d
+    SELECT "Year of Birth" AS b, "Year of Death" AS d
     FROM people
     WHERE "Year of Death" IS NOT NULL;
     ```